taitulism/ajax-servant/docs/events.md

 #####optionalContext
 **type:** any
 The context of the `this` keyword to run the following callback with.
-You can set the same context for all of the servant's callbacks ([see config docs](./init.md)).
+You can set the same context for all of the servant's callbacks ([see config docs](./init.md#ctx)).
 Use `optionalContext` to run the following callback with a specific context.

 #####callback
 **type:** function
 The function to run when the event occurs.
 The `this` keyword context can be set individually or globaly.
-See [above](#optionalcontext)
+[See optionalContext above](#optionalcontext)

 Events Aliases